gingerbeardman/gingerbeardman.github.io/_posts/2021-03-22-asanegami-morning-hair.md

 Old: UltraPaint on Macintosh System 7.1
 New: Macintosh emulator on iPad Pro 12.9"

-My interpretation of Torii Kotondo's "Morning Hair" is now available to purchase as “1-bit Woodblock: Asanegami” [(foundation.app/gingerbeardman…)](https://foundation.app/gingerbeardman/1-bit-woodblock-asanegami-14297)
+My interpretation of Torii Kotondo's "Morning Hair" will be available to purchase as print “1-bit Woodblock: Asanegami” very soon.

 ![PNG](/images/posts/1bit-asanegami.png)